OpenSLAM/LearnViORB_NOROS/master/LearnVIORB_NOROS/README.md

+1. remove ros framework from [Visual Inertial ORBSLAM](https://arxiv.org/abs/1610.05949) based on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2).
+2. build with 'build.sh'.

+if you have any questions please contract fyjzjut@hotmail.com,i will reply to you when i am free.
+Thanks.

 An implementation of [Visual Inertial ORBSLAM](https://arxiv.org/abs/1610.05949) based on [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2)

 Not bug-free.
 Not real-time.
 Just try the basic ideas of Visual Inertial SLAM in above paper.
 Welcome to improve it together!